confusedsoenke/confusedsoenke/README.md

-- 👋 Hi, I’m Soenke.
+Hi, I’m Soenke.
-- 👀 I've developed two android-apps and a webapp for supporting healthcare professions.
+I've developed apps (android/kotlin & web/node.js) to support healthcare professions.
+Actually I take a deep dive into game developement with the UE5 and C++.